brson/beast/README.md

 - [License][l]

-## What is it and why?!
+## What is it?

-Beast is a single binary (or library) that contains
+BeastDB is a single binary that contains

 - [TiDB][l], a MySQL-compatible query engine,
 - [TiKV][l], the key/value storage engine that underlies TiDB,